 Exploring mind, matter, and meaning in a time of planetary change.

-As Program Lead of Harvard’s Thinking with Plants and Fungi Initiative, Rachael guides interdisciplinary explorations into how cutting-edge plant science challenges our ideas of mind, matter, and meaning.
-She holds a Master of Divinity from Harvard Divinity School, where her research centered on panpsychism, pantheism, and the more-than-human world, with a special focus on German Naturphilosophie.
-Her graduate thesis translated and introduced Gustav Fechner’s 1848 work Nanna: Or on the Soul-Life of Plants.
+Previously, Rachael directed Harvard’s Thinking with Plants and Fungi Initiative, convening interdisciplinary public programs that explored vegetal and fungal life in relation to questions of sentience, cognition, and care.
+She holds a Master of Divinity from Harvard Divinity School, where she researched panpsychism, pantheism, and the more-than-human world, and translated and introduced Gustav Fechner’s Nanna: Or on the Soul-Life of Plants.

-Before graduate school, Rachael spent over a decade advancing environmental policy and indigenous rights.
+Before turning to academia, Rachael spent over a decade advancing environmental policy and Indigenous rights.
 She served as Deputy Director of Global Forest Watch at the World Resources Institute and as Senior Advisor to the National Geographic Society, and conducted fieldwork in the Amazon, Borneo, and Arctic Canada as a Thomas J. Watson Fellow.
 Through her consulting company, Earthrise, she has designed multimillion-dollar climate strategies for leading philanthropies and advised global nonprofits on conservation and climate justice.

-Her essays and poetry have been published in Aeon, The Sun, Harvard Divinity Bulletin, Tricycle Magazine, The Rumpus, The Outline, and elsewhere.
+Her essays and poetry have appeared in Aeon, The Sun, Harvard Divinity Bulletin, Tricycle, The Rumpus, and elsewhere.
 She is also a trained Buddhist Ecochaplain in the Sōtō Zen tradition.

 Through writing, convening, and collaboration, Rachael seeks to bridge speculative thought and grounded action — nurturing conversations that reimagine what it means to live meaningfully in a time of planetary transformation.